 - Logical Access Control restricts virtual access to computer networks, files, and data (e.g., you type a login password into your computer).

-- Physical Access Control restricts access to a location. (e.g., you can’t access the breakroom with the Strawberry Pop-tarts and instead settle for the cinnamon-flavored ones in the lobby…gross).
-Physical Access Control might block access to a building or a server room, a front door, or a back door.
+- Physical Access Control restricts access to a location.
+Physical Access Control might block access to a building or a server room or front door.
 The only way to gain access to a secure area is with the proper credentials.
-These come in forms such as key cards, fobs and, the “new kid on the block,” smartphones.
+These come in forms such as key cards, fobs and smartphones.

 Though both types of access control serve unique purposes, they often work in tandem.
 For example, you might use a logical access control system to secure a computer where your physical access control dashboard is kept.
 For the purposes of this article, we’ll be focusing solely on physical access control.

 How Does Physical Access Control Work?

-- Video Surveillance Systems: found outside and inside commercial and residential buildings.
+- Video Security Systems: found outside and inside commercial and residential buildings.
 They frequently integrate with logical access control.

 - Bollard Fencing and Boom Barriers deter unwanted vehicle traffic.
 Rising bollards are often cylindrically shaped and planted underground.
 With restricted access, security teams trigger the bollards to mechanically rise.